Thorium/the-elmish-book/chapters/scaling/splitting-programs.md

   | SwitchPage page ->
       { state with CurrentPage = page }
 ```
 And there we have it!
-Took us a while but we now have an `init` function, an `update` function and a `render` function, all of which are specialized to deal with a part of the application that is entirely separate of other parts.
-This means, if you were to add or remove a feature from the counter view, the input text view isn't impacted in any way and there is no risk of introducing bugs in one program when we make changes in another, except of course for the parent program that controls the data flow between the views and the switching from one into another.
+It took us a while but we now have an `init` function, an `update` function and a `render` function, all of which are specialized to deal with a part of the application that is entirely separate from other parts.
+This means that if you were to add or remove a feature from the counter view, the input text view isn't impacted in any way and there is no risk of introducing bugs in one program when we make changes in another, except of course for the parent program that controls the data flow between the views and the switching from one into another.

 ### Programs As Modules